fedcuit/fedcuit.github.com/source/_posts/2014-01-19-testing-with-angular-directives.markdown

     });
 });
 ```
-In the test, we setup the surrounding scope, then verify both the default scope and isolated scope are udpated.(we use `element.scope()` to access the isolated scope).
+In the test, we setup the surrounding scope, then verify both the default scope and isolated scope are updated.(we use `element.scope()` to access the isolated scope).

 ## Call controller method in default scope
 ```html